Anthony Denico Williams, aspiring group home director, killed at 20

 A 2018 video interview with Anthony Denico Williams.
 Courtesy of InvidiblePeople.TV

 Family and friends filled the pews of The House of Praise in the Deanwood neighborhood on Feb.
 13 to celebrate the life of Anthony Denico Williams.
-He died on Jan 26. in an altercation over a sale of K2, a synthetic form of marijuana, at Union Station.
+He died on Jan 26. in an altercation over a sale of K2, a synthetic drug, at Union Station.
 This April would have been his 21st birthday.

 According to court documents, Williams refused to sell to Angel Moses because she owed him $5 from a previous transaction.
 In response, Moses stabbed Williams around his left shoulder, passed the knife off to a man nearby, and fled the Metro platform where the altercation occurred.
 While Moses said Williams got in her face and taunted her, security footage shows him not reacting aggressively to her threatening advances, according to the court records.